sap-tutorials/Tutorials/tutorials/datahub-trial-v2-setup/datahub-trial-v2-setup.md

 [ACCORDION-BEGIN [Step 2: ](Link project to SAP Cloud Appliance Library)] Link your Google Cloud Platform project or AWS account to SAP Cloud Appliance Library.
 This step is described in the SAP Cloud Appliance Library [documentation](https://calstatic.hana.ondemand.com/res/docEN/042bb15ad2324c3c9b7974dbde389640.html).

+Open the SAP Cloud Appliance Library in your web browser using the following link: <https://cal.sap.com>.

+If you are a first-time user of SAP Cloud Appliance Library, familiarize yourself with its basic concepts and how to work with the user interface by reading the [documentation](https://lkgstatic.hana.ondemand.com/res/~1522937040047~/docEN/6381cffb595143db8d4d7314afa0ae65.html).

 [DONE]